angieEncoded/capstone/README.md

 Any other additional information the staff should know about your project.
-Added jquery and datatables plugin for the pagination and search features on the front end changed the timezone to America/New_York for timestamps proper
+Added jquery and datatables plugin for the pagination and search features on the front end changed the timezone to America/New_York for timestamps proper added this "from django.db.models import Q" in order to do queries on multiple statuses